Cheltenham Town F.C.: Rivalries

 Gloucestershire outfit Forest Green Rovers are currently seen as the club's main rivals.
-Fixtures between the two are humorously nicknamed El Glosico, a play on the "El Clasico" tag given to Barcelona vs Real Madrid matches.
+Fixtures between the two sides are humorously named El Glosico, a play-on-words of the famous El Clásico fixture.
 In recent years, the rivalry has grown heated due to the close proximity between the clubs, the fight for the 2015–16 National League title (Cheltenham and Forest Green finishing 1st and 2nd respectively) and, between 2017 and 2021, both competing in League Two.

 Traditionally, Cheltenham's main rivals were Gloucestershire neighbours Gloucester City.
 Due to Cheltenham's rise up the leagues, the last competitive meeting between the two sides was in 1997, meaning the rivalry is now of less significance but is still keenly discussed by both sets of fans.
-They also used to maintain a fierce rivalry with Hereford United.
-This rivalry is also now of less significance, however, due to United going out of business in 2014 and reforming as Hereford FC.
+They also used to maintain fierce rivalries with Kidderminster Harriers and Hereford United.
+The Hereford rivalry is nowadays less significant, however, due to United going out of business in 2014 and reforming as Hereford FC.
 The new club and Cheltenham are yet to meet in a competitive fixture.

-A survey conducted in August 2019 revealed that fans of The Robins also consider fellow West Country sides Bristol City, Bristol Rovers, Oxford United and Swindon Town as rivals.
+A survey conducted in August 2019 revealed that fans of The Robins also consider fellow West Country sides Bristol City, Bristol Rovers and Swindon Town, as well as South East England side Oxford United, as rivals.